Exploria-Team/exploria-machine-learning/README.md

 | Komang Ryandhi Suandita | M004B4KY2222    | Machine Learning   |
 | Bayu Siddhi Mukti        | M004B4KY0830      | Machine Learning   |
 | Yasmin Nur Helisa       | M004B4KX4522     | Machine Learning   |

-## Vision for the Future

-By fostering sustainable and meaningful tourism, Exploria contributes to Indonesia’s goal of becoming a global tourism powerhouse.
-Our platform combines cutting-edge technology with a commitment to preservation, ensuring a brighter, balanced future for Indonesia’s tourism industry.

----

 Explore responsibly.
 Travel meaningfully.
 With Exploria.